 After reading through Chris Guillebeau‘s post on what happens in a typical product launch, I thought “wow, that sounds really familiar” and “wow, I really should have done that”.

 There are a few things that we did right in the initial product launch and a lot that went wrong.
 However, each additional product release flipped this around – at the end of the cycle, we had built a process around the many tasks that *have* to occur, leaving us time to work with new ideas to push the product launch even further to an even wider audience.

 We had five rules when preparing and delivering the product news to our fans, whether they were customers, prospects, partners, or colleagues (they want to see what’s going on)…

-- Help them help you – Make it incredibly easy for feedback from everyone.
+- Help them help you: Make it incredibly easy for to receive feedback from everyone.
 Whether it’s inside or outside the firewall, find a way to make it incredibly simple to provide input on the process/launch/copy.
 Surveys, web forms, phone calls.
 Try them and tweak them.
 People want to help.
 Especially when they have a stake in the outcome.

 By the way, I don’t claim to be an expert in any of this, and a number of my processes are highly inefficient.
 I have been working on fine-tuning some of them, but I also believe that it’s better to make something awesome that is not hyper-optimized than to continually refine something that only a few people care about.
 In business language, I generally value effectiveness over efficiency.